yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 #### vLLM

-SGLang uses many vLLM kernels, but vLLM 's Fused Moe was initially contributed by SGLang team.
+SGLang uses many vLLM kernels, but vLLM 's Fused Moe was initially contributed by by AnyScale team, then refined by SGLang committers.
 Hence they deploy the same approach.

 #### CK